magit/emacsql/README.md

  * Windows x86 and x86_64, including Cygwin
  * Linux armv6l (Raspberry Pi + Raspbian)

-Emacsql will run the binary matching Emacs, not necessarily the best one for the OS, so 32-bit Emacs will run the 32-bit back-end.
+EmacSQL will run the binary matching Emacs, not necessarily the best one for the OS, so 32-bit Emacs will run the 32-bit back-end.
 More platforms could be supported in the future, but this is currently all I'm able to target and test at the moment.

 ### Ignored Features

-Emacsql doesn't cover all of SQLite's features.
+EmacSQL doesn't cover all of SQLite's features.
 Here are a list of things that aren't supported, and probably will never be.

  * Collating.
 SQLite has three built-in collation functions: BINARY (default), NOCASE, and RTRIM.
-Emacsql values never have right-hand whitespace, so RTRIM won't be of any use.
+EmacSQL values never have right-hand whitespace, so RTRIM won't be of any use.
 NOCASE is broken (ASCII-only) and there's little reason to use it.

  * Text manipulation functions.
-Like collating this is incompatible with Emacsql s-expression storage.
+Like collating this is incompatible with EmacSQL s-expression storage.

  * Date and time.
-These are incompatible with the printed values stored by Emacsql and therefore have little use.
+These are incompatible with the printed values stored by EmacSQL and therefore have little use.

 ## Limitations

-Emacsql is *not* intended to play well with other programs accessing the SQLite database.
+EmacSQL is *not* intended to play well with other programs accessing the SQLite database.
 Non-numeric values are are stored encoded as s-expressions TEXT values.
 This avoids ambiguities in parsing output from the command line and allows for storage of Emacs richer data